Create amazing experiences in tourism and leisure

 • Influence social and government policies.

-The three departments in this faculty — Adventure Studies, Culinary Arts and Tourism Management — actively engage with the industries associated with these human experiences.
-Today, tourism, hospitality, recreation, leisure, sport and resorts are the economic engines of many towns and regions around the world; in some cases, these industries even drive whole countries.
+The three departments in this faculty — Adventure Studies, Culinary Arts and Tourism Management — actively engage with the cultures and industries associated with these human experiences.
+Today, tourism, hospitality, recreation, leisure, sport and resorts are the economic engines of many towns and regions around the world; in some cases, these industries drive whole countries.

 Adventure Studies, Culinary Arts and Tourism Management have over 25 full-time, and over 100 part-time, faculty members.
 Our team brings a diverse set of knowledge, experience and skill to create and deliver excellent educational experiences that combine theory and practice with assignments and assessments that build confidence in students.